 4.4.1 Wherever practicable and reasonable, the University will consider the possibility of providing training and development or other forms of support to help employees to adjust to change and prepare themselves effectively for suitable alternative jobs within or outside the organisation.
 Many staff subject to redeployment will already have a personal and career development plan (PDCP).
 Managers and individuals should use the PDCP process for short-term development planning to support redeployment preparation.

 4.5.1 It is recognised that there may be occasions when individuals wish to seek redeployment to an alternative role within the University.
-Whilst there is no requirement for the University to support such requests, Departments may wish to give sympathetic consideration to redeployment in the following circumstances:
+While there is no requirement for the University to support such requests, Departments may wish to give sympathetic consideration to redeployment in the following circumstances:

 4.5.2 In such cases Departments would usually be expected to manage the redeployment process internally and the individual would not have recourse to the provisions of section 4.2 above.